← Back to research

 regime signatures

-Market regime changes exhibit distinct topological signatures 3-5 days before traditional indicators
+In exploratory analyses, market regime changes can exhibit distinct topological signatures before some traditional indicators move materially

 volatility holes